How To Buy A House With Bad Credit | Loan Options 2025

 What is the lowest credit score to buy a house?

-The lowest credit score typically required to buy a house is 500 with an FHA loan, which requires the borrower to make a 10% down payment.
+The lowest credit score required to buy a house is often 500 with an FHA loan, which requires the borrower to make a 10% down payment.
 For credit scores of 580 or higher, a 3.5% down payment is sufficient.
 Conventional loans typically require a minimum credit score of around 620.

 Can you get a mortgage with very bad credit?

-Yes, it’s possible to secure a mortgage with bad credit, especially through government-backed loans designed to assist borrowers in this situation.
+Yes, it’s possible to get a mortgage with bad credit, especially through government-backed loans designed to assist borrowers in this situation.
 Some lenders also offer home loans for bad credit, which are designed to assist potential homeowners with lower credit scores.
 These loan programs may offer other benefits, such as lower minimum down payments or no down payment requirements at all.

 Which mortgage lender is best for bad credit?